KDStanhope/JPEXIF/README.md

 <H2><b>Comments:</b></H2>

 A <b>far more</b> robust solution would be to generate a CSV with an ID column that can tie the coordinates to the jpeg files.
-This will solve any issues relating to OS specific filename sorting. intergrating such a change to the script would be simple but as it stands it works just fine.
+This will solve any issues relating to OS specific filename sorting. intergrating such a change to the script would be simple but as it stands it works just fine provided conditions are met.